-- Framework is a perfect choice for building different types of applications: SPA (single page application), SSR (server-side rendered application), PWA (proggressive web application), browser extensions, mobile applications, Electron multi-platform desktop applications.
+- The framework is a perfect choice for building different types of applications: SPA (single page application), SSR (server-side rendered application), PWA (progressive web application), browser extensions, mobile applications, Electron multi-platform desktop applications.

 - Uses material design for building the UI.

 Onsen UI is a framework for building hybrid Vue.js applications.
-In fact, not only Vue might be used – it supports React, Angular and Vue.
-The framework provides a range of UI elements that will help you developing clean and simple app.
+In fact, not only Vue might be used – it supports React, Angular, and Vue.
+The framework provides a range of UI elements that will help you develop a clean and simple app.
 Different design guidelines can be used for creating a good looking application on Android or iOS platforms.
-Framework has over 8k stars on GitHub.
+The framework has over 8k stars on GitHub.